 Dr. Peter M. Schotten

 Dr. Schotten received his Ph.D. from Claremont Graduate School.
 For more than four decades he taught courses at Augustana in constitutional law and political philosophy.
-His courses include Introduction to Politics, Civil Liberties, and Political Philosophy.
-Dr. Schotten has co-authored the nation’s leading introduction to politics textbook and is the co-author of Religion, Politics and the Law.
+He also co-authored the nation’s leading introduction to politics textbook and was the co-author of Religion, Politics and the Law.
 His latest research includes a chapter on Justice Joseph Story in Frost & Sikkenga’s History of American Political Thought and an article on Marbury v.
 Madison (published in Perspectives in Political Science).
 Dr. Schotten is currently conducting research on constitutional interpretation.
-He is also Augustana’s pre-law advisor — the University has an outstanding record of helping students gain admission to law school.